Edge precoloring extension of hypercubes: Proof of Theorem

 Now suppose that there are no edges $e_1$ and $e_2$ as described in the preceding paragraph.
 Then any edge precolored by a color distinct from $1$ under $\varphi$ is adjacent to $e_M$, and any edge colored $1$ under $\varphi$ is adjacent to an edge $e'$ that is adjacent to $e_M$.

 Let $J_1$ be the subgraph of $Q_d$ induced by all dimensional matchings containing edges precolored $1$ or $2$, and let $J_2 = Q_d - E(J_1)$.
 Suppose that $J_1$ has maximum degree $q$.
-Since all edges that are $\varphi$-precolored by a color distinct from $1$ are adjacent to $e_M$ it is easy to see that no restriction of $\varphi$ to a component of $J_1$ or $J_2$ is in $\mathcal{C}$ (as a coloring of $Q_q$ or $Q_{d-q}$, respectively).
-Thus, by the induction hypothesis, the restriction $\varphi_1$ of $\varphi$ to $J_1$ is extendable to a proper $q$-edge coloring, and the restriction $\varphi_2$ of $\varphi$ to $H_2$ is extendable to a proper edge coloring with $d-q$ colors.
+Note that no component $T$ of $J_1$ has the property that the restriction of $\varphi$ to $T$ satisfies condition (C2) (with $q$ in place of $d$), because an edge precolored $2$ is adjacent to an edge precolored $1$.
+Moreover, no component $T$ of $J_2$, with the restriction of $\varphi$ to $T$, satisfies any of the conditions (C1)-(C4) (with $d-q$ in place of $d$), because if all precolored edges of $J_2$ are in $T$, then they are all incident to the same endpoint of $e_M$.
+Thus, by the induction hypothesis, the restriction $\varphi_1$ of $\varphi$ to $J_1$ is extendable to a proper $q$-edge coloring, and the restriction $\varphi_2$ of $\varphi$ to $J_2$ is extendable to a proper edge coloring with $d-q$ colors.
 Moreover, since $\varphi_1$ and $\varphi_2$ use distinct sets of colors, we may use distinct colors for the extensions of $J_1$ and $J_2$, respectively; thus we conclude that $\varphi$ is extendable.

 {\bf Case 1.3.} {\em $H_1$ contains $d-2$ precolored edges and $H_2$ contains one precolored edge:}

 If for every edge $e_1$ in $H_1$ adjacent to $e_M$, either $e_1$ or the corresponding edge $e_2$ of $H_2$ is precolored under $\varphi$, or one of $e_1$ and $e_2$ is adjacent to an edge colored $1$ distinct from $e_M$, then we proceed exactly as in the preceding case and construct an extension of $\varphi$ by defining subgraphs $J_1$ and $J_2$ as above.